VietHung29/Covid-project/Problem 1 Determining the correlation between the number of people vaccinated and the number of people dying each day from covid-19.md

 # Problem 1: Determining the correlation between the number of people vaccinated and the number of people dying each day from covid-19

-To solve this problem, I will using SQL to query to get data comparing the trend of the number of vaccines administered and the number of new deaths each day.
+To solve this problem, I will use SQL to query to get data comparing the trend of the number of vaccines administered and the number of new deaths each day.
-By December 2020, the new covid-19 vaccine was licensed and started to be used in some countries.
+By December 2020, the new COVID-19 vaccine was licensed and started to be used in some countries.
 However, by querying, I found that 198 countries have been affected by the epidemic.

 ```
 SELECT location, total_cases
-FROM PortfolioProject..CovidDeaths
+FROM PortfolioProject..CovidDeathsdata
 WHERE	date = '2020-12-30'
 		AND total_cases != 0
 		AND location is not NULL
 GROUP BY location, total_cases

 ```
 Therefore, getting data from all countries will not be accurate.
-So I'll do a query to identify the top 5 most vaccinated countries and compare.
+So I'll do a query to identify the top 5 most vaccinated countries and compare them.

-First I will create a temporary table to import data from the two tables CovidDeaths and CovidVaccinations together.
+First I will create a temporary table to import data from the table.
 ```
 WITH deavac AS (SELECT dea.date, dea.location,
 				CASE WHEN total_cases is NULL THEN 0